basiclab/Faster-GNGAN-PyTorch/Readme.md

 **NOTE**

-All the reported values in our paper are calculated by official implementation of Inception Score and FID.
+All the values reported in our paper are calculated using the official implementation of Inception Score and FID.

 ## Training